agentrickard/domain/README.txt

   content on that domain.
 Note that anonymous users may only see content assigned to "all affiliates" if this module is enabled.

-  - Domain Theme -- Allows separate themes for each subdomain.
+  - Domain Theme -- Allows separate themes for each domain.

   - Domain User -- Allows the creation of specific subdomains for each active site user.